rshyamsundar/gluonts-hierarchical-ICML-2021/README.md

-This is a fork of [GluonTS](https://github.com/awslabs/gluon-ts/tree/master) accompanying the paper "End-to-End Learning of Coherent Probabilistic Forecasts for Hierarchical Time Series" accepted at ICML 2021.
+This is a fork of [GluonTS](https://github.com/awslabs/gluon-ts/tree/master) accompanying the paper "End-to-End Learning of Coherent Probabilistic Forecasts for Hierarchical Time Series" presented at ICML 2021.

 The code is written in [GluonTS](https://github.com/awslabs/gluon-ts/tree/master),